robertschank/robertschank.github.io/index.md

 #### The Four Questions
 1. **Is it true?** - Yes or no answers only.
 Sit with it for a moment if you're answering with more than a yes or a no.

 1. **Can you absolutely know that it's true?** - Can you know with absolute certainty?
+Again, yes or no answers only

 1. **How do you react, what happens, when you believe that thought?** - Notice everything.
 How does it feel in your body?
-How do you treat yourself and others?
+How do you see yourself and others?
 What images play in your mind?
 Stay on your original thought, don't let your mind take off on a new one.

 1. **Who would you be without that thought?** - Imagine yourself in the same situation, but without this belief.
 Who are you?
 How do you feel?